digitabank/digita-router/README.md

 - Provider
 - MVVM
 - Clean Architecture
-  `digita_router` lets you navigate globally with no `BuildContext`, improving separation of concerns and testability.
+  `digita_router` lets you navigate globally with no `BuildContext`, improving readability, functionality and testability.

 ---